kdorff/ChangeJava/README.md

 ## Introduction

-I frequently manager Linux servers where I must maintain multiple Java versions.
+I frequently manage Linux servers where I must maintain multiple Java versions.
 I wanted to be able to easily switch (from the command line perspective) between various versions of Java.
 I played with "alternatives" but found it to be a pain.
 So here we are.